FARGO3D/documentation/source/exec_flags.rst

 **-V**:

-The same as -S, but takes a .dat merged file, and makes VTK files.
-Useful if you want to convert some .dat files into VTK files.
+The same as -S, but takes .dat merged files as input, and writes the same data in a VTK (.vtk) file.
+Useful to convert .dat files into VTK files.

+Example: to convert the outputs number "0" to VTK:

+``./fargo3d -V 0 setups/setupname/setupname.par``

 ________

 **-B**:

-The same as -S, but takes a VTK merged file, and makes .dat files.
-Useful if you want to convert some .vtk files into .dat files.
+The same as -S, but takes VTK merged files as input, and makes .dat files.
+Useful to convert VTK (.vtk) files into .dat files.

+Example: to convert the outputs number "0" in VTK format to standard FARGO3D .dat files:

+``./fargo3d -B 0 setups/setupname/setupname.par``

 ________